0 item $0.00

 • We are committed to gender equity and diversity, working to empower women in science through a number of significant initiatives.

-• We are dedicated to collaborative efforts in closing the gap for Aboriginal health, and currently have a Reconciliation Action Plan under development.
+• We are dedicated to collaborative efforts in closing the gap for Aboriginal health, and have a Reconciliation Action Plan.

 • Our central laboratories, offices and clinics are based in Melbourne at The Alfred hospital precinct, giving our team direct access to collaborative opportunities with clinical and research partners in the Alfred Research Alliance.

-• We also have a strong presence in Central Australia, and in Hoppers Crossing in Melbourne’s west, with a focus on health equity.
+• We also have a strong presence in Hoppers Crossing in Melbourne’s west, with a focus on health equity.

 Support us